- How to Connect the JetAppointment Plugin to Google Calendar

 In the Tools panel, click on the “Flow Control” button.
 Drag and drop the Router module and connect it with the Webhook and Google Calendar.
 Hit the “Add anoter module” button, add the Gmail module and then pick the Send an email action.

 Click the “Add” button near the Connection bar and connect Integromat to your Gmail account.
 You also need to define the email address for the letters to be sent To, the Subject of the letter, the Content, and the Attachments.
 To fill the bars, you can use the data users will put into the form fields, just choose the ID of a particular field.
+In the To field, you can add your admin email and the form field for users’ emails to both you and the user who books the appointment getting the information about the booking with the email.

 Push the “OK” button and Run the scenario.